Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Introduction

 \begin{main} All planar graphs $G$ satisfy $\chi'_a(G)\le \max\{\Delta,4.2*10^{14}\}$.
 Thus, $\chi'_a(G)=\Delta$ for all planar graphs $G$ with $\Delta\ge 4.2*10^{14}$. \end{main}

 We start by reviewing the history of acyclic coloring and acyclic edge-coloring.
-An \emph{acyclic coloring} of a graph $G$ is a proper vertex coloring of $G$ such that the subgraph induced by any two color classes is acyclic.
-The fewest colors that allows an acyclic coloring of $G$ is the \emph{acyclic chromatic number}, $\chi_a(G)$.
+An \Emph{acyclic coloring} of a graph $G$ is a proper vertex coloring of $G$ such that the subgraph induced by any two color classes is acyclic.
+The smallest number of colors that allows an acyclic coloring of $G$ is the \Emph{acyclic chromatic number}, $\chi_a(G)$.
 This concept was introduced in 1973 by Gr\"{u}nbaum~\cite{grunbaum-acyclic}, who conjectured that every planar graph $G$ has $\chi_a(G)\le 5$.
 This is best possible, as shown (for example) by the octahedron.
 After a flurry of activity, Gr\"{u}nbaum's conjecture was confirmed in 1979 by Borodin~\cite{borodin-acyclic}.
 This result contrasts sharply with the behavior of $\chi_a(G)$ for a general graph $G$.
 Alon, McDiarmid, and Reed~\cite{AMR} found a constant $C_1$ such that for every $\Delta$ there exists a graph $G$ with maximum degree $\Delta$ and $\chi_a(G)\ge C_1 \Delta^{4/3}(\log \Delta)^{-1/3}$.
 This construction is nearly best possible, since they also found a constant $C_2$ such that $\chi_a(G)\le C_2\Delta^{4/3}$ for every graph $G$ with maximum degree $\Delta$.
 The best known upper bound is $\chi_a(G)\le 2.835\Delta^{4/3}+\Delta$, due to Sereni and Volec~\cite{SV}.

 Now we turn to acyclic edge-coloring.
 In contrast to the results above, there does exist a constant $C_3$ such that $\chi'_a(G)\le C_3\Delta$ for every graph $G$ with maximum degree $\Delta$.
 Using the Asymmetric Local Lemma, Alon, McDiarmid, and Reed~\cite{AMR} showed that we can take $C_3=64$.
-This constant has been improved repeatedly, and the current best bound is $3.74$, due to Giotis et al.~\cite{GKPT}.
+This constant has been improved repeatedly, and the current best bound is $2$, due to Kirousis and Livieratos~\cite{KL}.
 But this upper bound is still far from the conjectured actual value.

 \begin{conj} Every graph $G$ satisfies $\chi'_a(G)\le \Delta+2$. \end{conj}

 Conjecture~\ref{conj1} was posed by Fiam\v{c}\'{i}k~\cite{fiamcik} in 1978, and again by Alon, Sudakov, and Zaks~\cite{ASZ} in 2001.
 The value $\Delta+2$ is best possible, as shown (for example) by $K_n$ when $n$ is even.
 In an acyclic edge-coloring at most one color class can be a perfect matching; otherwise, two perfect matchings will induce some cycle, by the Pigeonhole principle.
 Now the lower bound $\Delta+2$ follows from an easy counting argument.